FortinetCloudCSE/Public-Cloud-104-CNAPP/content/01Cloud101/qwiklabs.md

 ## Welcome to Qwiklabs
+In this lab you will create a new AWS Cloud account and gain access to the web console for you new cloud account.

-For Lab 1 you will use Qwiklabs to provision a AWS.
-Once you have access to the AWS accont you can close Qwiklabs.
+Once you have loged into to your new AWS Cloud accont you can close Qwiklabs.

 ## Create a AWS Account